ParsaR082/SMAD/PROJECT_PLAN.md

 ---

-### Phase 8: Export & Reporting
+### Phase 8: Export & Reporting ✅
-- [ ] Add "Export to PNG" feature for all charts (using html2canvas).
+- [x] Add "Export to PNG" feature for all charts (using html2canvas).
-- [ ] Implement "Export to PDF" option with jsPDF.
+- [x] Implement "Export to PDF" option with jsPDF.
-- [ ] Build PDF layout with multiple charts and metadata.
+- [x] Build PDF layout with multiple charts and metadata.
-- [ ] Provide download button in dashboard header.
+- [x] Provide download button in dashboard header.

 ---